ManishChaudhari-11/The-Organic-Fruit-Website/README.md

 #### Create a new post with JWT Token
 [![Screenshot-26.png](https://i.postimg.cc/FKx1MH9f/Screenshot-26.png)](https://postimg.cc/8Fj1WDfD)

-#### Update content and time of updation if the title and user is same to existing post
+#### Update content and time of updation if the title and user is same to existing post using JWT Token
 [![Screenshot-27.png](https://i.postimg.cc/J7YKw1nd/Screenshot-27.png)](https://postimg.cc/s1S57C5p)

 #### Add user response such as like or dislike to a specific post if there is no response by the user